 All personnel are employees of the Bay Foundation of Morro Bay.
 As in any small organization, the roles of personnel are fluid enough to change with the needs of the organization.
 The staff time budget in Table 3.3 reflects anticipated costs for each staff member.
-It is presumed that staff listed in the Estuary Program's EPA 320 FY25 workplan will also play a critical role in implementing BIL associated tasks as specified in this workplan.
-In addition to all personnel listed in the Estuary Program's FY25 320 workplan (including the Executive Director, Assistant Director, Finance & Operations Coordinator, and programmatic staff), several BIL-funded staff members will aid in the implementation of BIL projects and support administration.
+It is presumed that staff listed in the Estuary Program's EPA 320 base funding FY25 workplan will also play a critical role in implementing IIJA associated tasks as specified in this workplan.
+In addition to all personnel listed in the Estuary Program's FY25 320 base funding workplan (including the Executive Director, Assistant Director, Finance & Operations Administrator, and programmatic staff), several IIJA-funded staff members will aid in the implementation of IIJA projects and support administration.
 These personnel positions may be modified and include:

 - Administrative Assistant: Supports administration tasks associated with project development, contract management, and grant reporting. - Restoration Coordinator: Supports restoration and monitoring program efforts.
 Provides GIS, project implementation, contract/grant management, grant/report writing support.
 Assists the Restoration Program Manager and monitoring team in implementing Estuary Program projects and supporting CCMP efforts. - Monitoring Technician(s): Supports program monitoring efforts.
 Conducts fieldwork, equipment maintenance, data quality assurance, and data management tasks.
 Supports volunteer training and management.
 Supports data analysis and reporting. - Education and Outreach Coordinator: Supports education and outreach efforts.
-Works with Community Engagement Projects Manager to implement projects, support communications efforts, coordinate with partners, and engage the community through outreach and stewardship events. - Planning Advisor: Supports strategic planning efforts to CCMP and other organizational planning efforts.
-Coordinates with staff and partners to develop planning initiatives to guide efforts in restoration and conservation.
-Supports grant reporting, invoicing, and proposal development. - Intern(s) (as needed): Assists with field work, data management, analysis, education, outreach, and planning.
+Works with other education staff to implement projects, support communications efforts, coordinate with partners, and engage the community through outreach and stewardship events. - Intern(s) (as needed): Assists with field work, data management, analysis, education, outreach, and planning.
 These are part-time, temporary positions.

-Fringe Details (\$64,958)
+Fringe Details (\$66,822)

-- Expenses: - Worker's Compensation Workers' compensation insurance as required by law and specific to each position. - Health Insurance Health insurance costs that the Bay Foundation of Morro Bay covers for eligible full-time employees. - IRA Match Bay Foundation match payments for eligible employees' IRA contributions.
+- Expenses: - Worker's Compensation Workers' compensation insurance as required by law and specific to each position. - Health Insurance Health insurance costs that the Bay Foundation of Morro Bay covers for eligible full-time employees. - Retirement Match Bay Foundation match payments for eligible employees' retirement contributions.